Gautefall: Recreation

-Gautefall is home to numerous hiking trails, including Havrefjelløypa and Heigeitilløypa, two trails connecting Gautefall with Nissedal.
+Gautefall is home to numerous hiking trails, including Havrefjelløypa and Heigeitilløypa, two trails connecting Gautefall with Nissedal Municipality.
 The 20 km long Heigeitilløpya trail was opened in 2009 and connects Gautefall with Holmevatn Lake at Kyrkjebygdheia in the north, while the 6 km roundtrip Havrefjelløypa trail leads to the peak at Havrefjell mountain.
 Several trailheads can be found by the Gautefall Skicenter, including the trail to Himmelriket (Jørundskarsvåene), which is marked by blue poles from the hotel.
 The 3.9 km long trail to Himmelriket ("Heavenly Kingdom") takes about one hour and leads to a roche moutonnée rock formation created by a glacier during the last ice age.
 The smooth granite sheepback is tens of thousands of years old and reached around 2.5 km from the hotel.
 There is also a large abandoned bearcave located here.
 The trail to Himmelriket traverses vegetationless areas, mountains, pine tree groves, and heath oases before reaching large, smooth, glacial granite slopes.
 It is one of the most popular hiking trails at Gautefallheia.

 Other trails from the hotel include Jørundskarheia, which also has its trailhead by Nedre Langmyrtjern lake near the church Gautefall fjellkyrkje, and Bleka (Nonsåsheivarden) with its trailhead at Rytterspranget Kafé on top of the ski slope.
 Additional trails include the 7 km long Reinsvassnuten, a peak which offers panoramic views of Heimdalsheia, residential areas, wilderness, and as far as the ocean outside Kragerø.
 The trail, which is maintained by the Norwegian Trekking Association, follows birch and pine tree forests and hikers swim and fish at the nearby Reinsvatn Lake.
-The hike can be made shorter by accessing the trail from Bleka or Bjønntjønn ("Bear Lake") in neighboring Nissedal.
+The hike can be made shorter by accessing the trail from Bleka or Bjønntjønn ("Bear Lake") in neighboring Nissedal Municipality.

 From Bleka there is a trailhead for the trail to Holmtjennheia, a trail popular for fly fishing, berry picking, and hunting.
 This trail offers panoramic views of surrounding areas and lies adjacent to a number of lakes, including Store Daltjenn, Holmtjenn, Grunntjenn, and Lille Daltjenn.
 The trailhead for the peak Nonsåsheivarden (Blekavarden) can be found at Rytterspranget, on top of the ski slope, reaching 678 m above sea level.
 This peak offers views as far as Skagerrak, Risør, and Kragerø, along with mountain peaks such as Jonsknuten, Lifjell, Vealøs, Mælefjell, Skorve, and Setesdalsheiene.
 The trail to Øyvann Lake is also reached from Rytterspranget.

 Gautefall Event is a company that offers snowmobile safari tours, guided ski trips, horseback riding, mountain hikes, and other recreational activities.
 Gautefall Skifestival is held every year with a variety of ski competitions.